lpsmodsimteam/2022HPCSummer-Deadlock/deadlock-logger-node/example.md

     {
         "tickFreq": "1ms", # Frequency component updates at.
         "num_nodes": f"{TOTAL_NODES}",  # This should be equal to the total number of node components to behave properly.
+        "idle_threshold": "50", # The number of consecutive cycles idle that all monitored nodes must exceed for deadlock to be declared.
+        "request_threshold": "50", # The number of consecutive request that all monitored nodes must exceed for deadlock to be declared.
     }
 )